 Journalists are key to sharing your Global Handwashing Day story and messages widely.
-Providing ready-made information journalists can use will increase the likelihood that they will write about Global Handwashing Day and include the messages that you think are most important.
+Providing ready-made information to journalists will increase the likelihood that they will write about Global Handwashing Day and include the messages that you think are most important.